 How to wear

-Best worn sparingly, especially in cool weather or at night, where its woody-milky core can unfold without becoming overwhelming.
-One or two sprays are enough; on skin it reads more intimate and animalic, while in air it can feel sharper, cleaner and more unsettling.
+Best worn sparingly, especially in cool to mild weather, where its saline-metallic opening and creamy woody base can unfold without becoming overwhelming.
+One or two sprays are usually enough; on skin it reads more intimate and bodily, while in air it can feel sharper, cleaner, and more unsettling.

 Who it’s for